sara-soomro/Project/Walmart-project/README.md

 Welcome to your new dbt project!

-### Using the starter project

-Configure dbt with this repo .
-TODO
+### DBT Models

+Data models are created to analyse the data in dbt .

 ![Image Description](https://github.com/sara-soomro/Project/blob/main/Walmart-project/dbt_models.png)